-In the XenApp and XenDesktop Service, if your resource location uses Azure Resource Manager machines to deliver applications and published desktops, you can choose a deployment method:
+In the Citrix Virtual Apps and Desktops service, if your resource location uses Azure Resource Manager machines to deliver applications and published desktops, you can choose a deployment method:

 - Full Configuration: The Full Configuration option uses the Studio management console, which guides you through creating a machine catalog and then creating a Delivery Group.
 This deployment method offers advanced configuration features.
 This method can be used for any supported host type.

 - Azure Quick Deploy: The Azure Quick Deploy option provides a simpler interface that offers faster deployment of apps and desktops.
 This deployment method offers basic configuration, without advanced features.
 This method is valid only when using Azure Resource Manager as your host.

 Azure Quick Deploy offers a quick way to set up a proof of concept environment or to get started with Citrix Virtual Apps and Desktops service when using Azure Resource Manager.